algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/index.md

 ---
 layout: main.jade
 title: Algoliasearch Helper
-subtitle: The toolbox for creating instant-search experiences
+subtitle: The toolbox for creating advanced search experiences
 ---

 Don't sweat, the content of this file won't be read.